Skip to main content

 2 mentions Positive Neutral Negative

-The game exhibits stability issues, with reports of glitches and broken achievements, as well as occasional crashes in certain areas.
+The game exhibits stability issues, including a few glitches and broken achievements, with reports of occasional crashes in certain areas.

 • “There are a few glitches - some of the achievements are broken at the time of this review, and the game might crash in a few spots.”